Deveeri

 Deveeri is a 1999 Kannada language film based on the novel Akka by noted Kannada writer P. Lankesh.
 The novel was adapted for the film by his daughter Kavitha Lankesh.

 The film won the 1999–2000 Karnataka State Award for best film.

+Plot

+The central storyline revolves around a young girl, Deveeri, who has lost her parents and struggles to care for her younger brother.
+She becomes prey to exploitation by others.